Quantified Self Experiments / Bayesian analysis - How caffeine and weekdays affect sleep time (EEG)

 Introduction

-In my previous analysis [1] [2] on caffeine versus sleep i've used classical frequentists approach to model caffeine - sleep relationship.
+In my previous analysis [1] [2] of caffeine versus sleep i've used classical frequentists approach to model caffeine - sleep relationship.
 Here i'm going to use Bayesian data analysis and better sleep data derived from multichannel EEG.

 Bayesian approach will offer a posterior distribution which can be used to calculate expected value / loss for making a decision.